-These port calls represented approximately 0.56% of the total port calls made by all the vessels owned by us in 2017.
+These port calls represented approximately 1.29% of the total port calls made by all the vessels owned by us in 2019.
 As the vessel owner, we earned revenues at the agreed daily charter rates from the charterers.
-The aggregate gross revenue attributable to these 75 days that our vessels remained in the port of Bandar Imam Khomeini was approximately \$0.9 million.
+The aggregate gross revenue attributable to these 348 days that our vessels remained in Iranian ports was approximately \$5.0 million.
 As we do not attribute profits to specific voyages under a time charter, we have not attributed any profits to the voyages which included these port calls.
 Our charter party agreements for our vessels restrict the charterers from calling in Iran in violation of E.U., U.S. or United Nation sanctions and that has not been authorized by the Office of Foreign Assets Control of the U.S. Department of the Treasury.
-There can be no assurance that the four vessels referenced above or another of our vessels will not, from time to time in the future on charterer's instructions, perform voyages which would require disclosure pursuant to Exchange Act Section 13(r).
+There can be no assurance that the vessels referenced above or another of our vessels will not, from time to time in the future on charterer's instructions, perform voyages which would require disclosure pursuant to Exchange Act Section 13(r).

 We do not believe that any of these transactions or activities are sanctionable.
-January 16, 2016 was "implementation day" under the Joint Comprehensive Plan of Action ("JCPOA") among the P5+1 (China, France, Germany, Russia, the U.K. and the U.S.), the E.U. and Iran to ensure that Iran's nuclear program will be exclusively peaceful, and the U.S. and the E.U. lifted nuclear-related sanctions on Iran.
-All activities, transactions and dealings reported in this section occurred after the implementation date of the JCPOA.
+On January 16, 2016, the U.S. and the E.U. lifted nuclear-related sanctions on Iran through the implementation of the Joint Comprehensive Plan of Action ("JCPOA") among the P5+1 (China, France, Germany, Russia, the U.K. and the U.S.), the E.U. and Iran to ensure that Iran's nuclear program will be exclusively peaceful.
+All activities, transactions and dealings reported in this section occurred after the implementation of the JCPOA.
+However, U.S. nuclear-related sanctions have been re-imposed effective August 7, 2018 and November 5, 2018 as a result of the withdrawal of the U.S. from the JCPOA.
 We intend to continue to charter our respective vessels to charterers and sub-charterers, including, as the case may be, Iran-related parties, who may make, or may sublet the vessels to sub-charterers who may make, port calls to Iran, so long as the activities continue to be permissible and not sanctionable under applicable U.S. and E.U. and other applicable laws.